Deutsch: Designer / Español: Diseñador / Português: Designer / Français: Créateur / Italiano: Designer /

 2. Ready-to-Wear Designers: Ready-to-wear designers create fashion collections that are produced in multiple sizes and sold in stores.
 They focus on creating designs that are fashionable, marketable, and accessible to a broader Consumer base.
 Examples include brands like Calvin Klein, Ralph Lauren, and Stella McCartney.

-3. Streetwear Designers: Streetwear designers create fashion that is influenced by urban culture, street style, and youth fashion trends.
+3. Streetwear Designers: Streetwear designers create fashion that is influenced by urban Culture, street style, and youth fashion trends.
 Streetwear designers often combine elements of casual wear, sportswear, and graphic design to create bold and trendy clothing.
 Examples include brands like Supreme, Off-White, and A Bathing Ape (Bape).

 4. Accessories Designers: Accessories designers specialize in creating fashion accessories such as handbags, shoes, jewelry, hats, and eyewear.
 They focus on the aesthetics, functionality, and craftsmanship of these items.
 Examples include designers like Jimmy Choo, Tiffany & Co., and Hermès.